 The replacement: Harrison Ford.
-Despite small parts in Francis Ford Coppola’s The Conversation and Apocalypse Now, Ford was not actually a star in 1981.
-Even his role as Han Solo in Star Wars had not assured him stardom in itself (any more than it did for his co-stars Mark Hamill or Carrie Fisher).
+Despite small parts in Francis Ford Coppola’s The Conversation and Apocalypse Now, Ford was not actually a big star in 1981.
+Even his role as Han Solo in Star Wars had not in itself assured him widespread and enduring fame, any more than it did for his co-stars Mark Hamill or Carrie Fisher.

 The switch: After struggling to receive serious attention from the industry into his mid-thirties, Selleck landed the role of Magnum in 1980.
 Although a big success, contractually Selleck found himself unable to take the role of Indiana Jones which went to Ford instead.
 Annoyingly, a strike on the set of Magnum meant that Selleck could probably have performed both roles anyway.

 The result: The film was a box office smash and an all time classic, winning an Oscar nomination for Best Film and spawning three sequels.